Ian-Joseph/CleanCity/Tests/test-cases.md

 3. Select and upload an image file.
 4. Save the changes.

+**Expected Result:** The uploaded profile picture should be displayed on the profile.

-**Expected Result:** The uploaded profile picture is displayed on the profile.
+**Actual Result:** The uploaded profile picture is displayed on the profile.

 ---